jimianelli/ethnofishecology/README.md

 # Ethnofishecology
+   - **What is Ethnofishecology?** Clearly articulate the definition and scope of the field.
+For example:
+     - The study of the relationships between human cultures and fisheries, including traditional knowledge, practices, and technologies.
+     - The ecological and cultural impacts of fishing practices across time and space.
+     - The interplay between indigenous, artisanal, and industrial fishing methods.
+   - **Inspiration from Ethnomusicology:** Draw parallels to how ethnomusicology emerged as a field, focusing on the cultural context of music.
+Similarly, Ethnofishecology could explore the cultural, historical, and ecological dimensions of fishing.

 ## How to Contribute
 We welcome contributions from researchers, practitioners, and fishing communities worldwide.
 Here’s how you can get involved: